jayz22/mission-parallel-catchup/README.md

 ## How to Run
 `$ cd ./mission`

 `$ python3 -m venv venv`

 `$ source venv/bin/activate`

 `$ pip install -f requirements.txt`

 `$ python parallel_catchup.py`

-Then use kubectl to monitor the status and logs of the pods and services created.
+Then use kubectl to monitor the status and logs of the pods.